trezor/trezor-firmware/docs/toif.md

 ###Full-color

-For each pixel a big endian 16-bit value is used.
+For each pixel a 16-bit value is used.
 First 5 bits are used for red component, next 6 bits are green, final 5 bits are blue, so it looks like this:

 | 15 | 14 | 13 | 12 | 11 | 10 | 9 | 8 | 7 | 6 | 5 | 4 | 3 | 2 | 1 | 0 |
 |----|----|----|----|----|----|---|---|---|---|---|---|---|---|---|---|